akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 * Must not be accessed by threads from @scala[`scala.concurrent.Future`]@java[`java.util.concurrent.CompletionStage`] callbacks
 * Must not be shared between several actor instances
-* Should only be used in the ordinary actor message processing thread
+* Must only be used in the ordinary actor message processing thread

 ### The Guardian Actor

 The root actor, also called the guardian actor, is created along with the `ActorSystem`.
 Messages sent to the actor system are directed to the root actor.
-The root actor is defined by the behavior used to create the `ActorSystem`, named `HelloWorldMain.main` in the example below:
+The root actor is defined by the behavior used to create the `ActorSystem`, named `HelloWorldMain` in the example below:

 Scala
 :  @@snip [IntroSpec.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/IntroSpec.scala) { #hello-world }